 - 6.1% of high school seniors used narcotics in 2014.

-- Barely half of high school seniors – 1% – think taking prescription stimulants is harmful.
+- Barely half of the high school seniors – 1% – think taking prescription stimulants is harmful.

 There Is Good News about Teen Substance Abuse